Read letters from Dan and Elizabeth Turk

 July 5, 2011

 February 22, 2009

 Dan and Elizabeth Turk

-Dan and Elizabeth periodically visit the USA, based in Atlanta Ga.
+The Turks will next be in the USA for the 2015/16 school year.
 Email them or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.

 About Dan and Elizabeth Turk's ministry

 “We are excited about working with the Church of Jesus Christ in Madagascar (FJKM) in its ministries of healing and hope,” write Dan and Elizabeth Turk.
 The Turks were invited to serve in Madagascar through FJKM’s development branch, within which are departments of health, environment, agriculture and safe drinking water.
 The FJKM believes that Christian witness should include ministry both to the physical and spiritual needs of God’s people and care for all of God’s creation.
 Dan and Elizabeth work as advisors to FJKM’s environment and health departments, respectively.

 Download a prayer card that lifts up the work of Dan and Elizabeth Turk in Madagascar